What is sin?

 The responsibility for sin

-Although it is customary to blame Satan for bringing sin into the world, mankind is responsible for its own sin.
-"Therefore, as through one man sin came into the world, and death through sin, so death spread to all men, because all sinned" (Romans 5,12).
+Although it is common to blame Satan for bringing sin into the world, humanity is responsible for its own sin.
+“Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned.”
+(Röm 5,12).

-Although Satan tried them, Adam and Eve made the decision - the responsibility was theirs.
-In Psalm 51,1-4 David refers to the fact that he was susceptible to sin because he was born human.
+Although Satan tempted them, Adam and Eve made the decision – the responsibility lay with them.
+Psalm 51,1-4 David points to the fact that he was susceptible to sin because he was born a human being.
 He also acknowledges his own sins and injustices.

 We all suffer from the collective consequences of the sins of those who lived before us to the extent to which our world and our environment were shaped by them.
 However, that does not mean that we have inherited our sin from them and that they are somehow responsible for it.

-In the time of the prophet Ezekiel, there was a discussion about blaming personal sin on "the sins of the fathers."
-Read Ezekiel 18, paying special attention to the conclusion in verse 20: "For he that sins shall die."
-In other words, everyone is responsible for his or her own sins.
+At the time of the prophet Ezekiel, there was a discussion about blaming personal sin on "the sins of the fathers."
+Read more Hesekiel 18 And consider especially the conclusion in verse 20: “For only the one who sins shall die.”
+In other words, everyone is responsible for their own sins.

-Because we have personal responsibility for our own sins and spiritual condition, repentance is always personal.
-We have all sinned (Romans 3,23; 1.
-John 1,8) and Scripture exhorts each of us personally to repent and believe the gospel (Mark 1,15; Acts of the Apostles 2,38).
+Because we bear personal responsibility for our own sins and our spiritual condition, repentance is always a personal matter.
+We have all sinned.
+(Röm 3,23; 1Joh 1,8)...and Holy Scripture personally admonishes each of us to repent and believe the Gospel.
+(Mk 1,15; Apg 2,38).

-Paul goes to great lengths to point out that just as sin came into the world through a man, so salvation is only available through a man, Jesus Christ. "...For if by the sin of the one many died, how much more was the grace of God abounding to the many through the grace of the one man Jesus Christ" (Romans 5,15, see also verses 17-19).
+Paul goes to great lengths to point out that, just as sin entered the world through one man, so salvation is available only through one man, Jesus Christ. “…For if through the sin of the one man the many died, how much more did God’s grace overflow to the many through the grace of the one man, Jesus Christ!”Röm 5,15, see also verses 17-19).
 The passing of sin is ours, but the grace of salvation is Christ.

 The study of words used to describe sin